Kursein-dev/kursein-bot/replit.md

 # Discord DISBOARD Bump Assistant & Casino Bot

 ## Overview
 This project is a Discord bot designed to boost server engagement through two core features: a DISBOARD bump reminder system and an extensive casino game suite.
 The bump assistant automates the detection of DISBOARD server bumps and notifies users after the 2-hour cooldown, ensuring consistent server visibility.
-The casino module provides a diverse range of gambling experiences with a persistent chip economy, daily rewards, challenges, XP & leveling, VIP tiers, achievements, a progressive jackpot, a loan system, a shop, tournaments, and a pet collection system.
+The casino module provides a diverse range of gambling experiences with a persistent chip economy, daily rewards, challenges, XP & leveling, VIP tiers, achievements, a progressive jackpot, a loan system, a shop, and a pet collection system.
 The bot aims to deliver both entertainment and practical utility, cultivating a more vibrant and interactive Discord community.

+## Recent Changes (December 2025)
+- **Command Cleanup**: Reduced from 98 to 90 commands for cleaner organization
+- **Removed Commands**: tournament/tourney, monthlyrewards, mt (multi-trade), testchannel, claim (bounty claim)
+- **Unified Reset Command**: Merged `resetdailyclaims` and `resetclaim` into single `~reset` command with user-specific and bulk options
+- **Unified Stream Command**: Merged `twitch` and `youtube` into `~streamnotify` with add/remove/list/test subcommands
+- **Deployment Fix**: Added `.python-version` file (3.11.10) for Render compatibility

 ## User Preferences
 - The bot supports both prefix commands (default: `~`) and slash commands (`/`).